gpeterson406/GreenwoodBookHTML/07-simpleLinearRegressionInference.md

 between 59.2$^\circ F$ and 61.1$^\circ F$.
 Obviously, 2015 has occurred, but since the data were not published when the data set was downloaded in July 2016, we can probably best treat 2015 as a potential "future" observation.
-The results for 2050 are clearly for the future mean and a new observation^[I have really enjoyed writing this book and enjoy updating it yearly, but hope someone else gets to do the work of checking the level of inaccuracy of this model in another 30 years.] in 2050.
+The results for 2050 are clearly for the future mean and a new observation^[I have really enjoyed writing this book but kind of hope to at least have updated this data set before 2050.] in 2050.
 Note that up to 2014, no values of this response had been observed above 60$^\circ F$ and the predicted mean in 2050 is over 60$^\circ F$ if the trend persists.
 It is easy to criticize the use of this model for 2050 because of its extreme amount of extrapolation.